Sunday, 10 December 2017

 8 REASONS WHY THAT JOB ISN'T FOR YOU!

 This should not apply to you if you're self-employed because, surely the work you're doing is by choice and therefore you love it.
-If it does apply, perhaps you ought to reassess the nature of your work, how you're working and look for ways in which you can improve productivity and progression.
-Alternatively, you may need to consider a new venture.
-What are you passionate about?
+If it does apply, perhaps you ought to reassess the nature of your work, how you're working, and look for ways in which you can improve productivity and progression.
+Alternatively, you may need to consider a new career path based on your passion (s).

 If you tend to moan and complain about your job more than you speak of it fondly chances are things are terrible and not likely to get any better, or you haven't yet found a positive and productive way to jump the hurdles that come with it.
 That said, it could be that it just isn't the job for you especially if you identify with the following (and other such factors):